The Paper-Thin Line Between RV and Core Outdoor Consumers

 These fissures are divisive, however, and many of these disciplines have grown closer together in recent years as we all realize that we’re fighting for and supporting the same things.
 But one category of outdoor adventure remains isolated: RVing.

-“[Consumers] want hard adventure by day and soft adventure by night and that is absolutely a trend,” Hugelmeyer argues, and the Outdoor Industry Association agrees.
+“[Consumers] want hard adventure by day and soft adventure by night and that is absolutely a trend,” Hugelmeyer argued, and the Outdoor Industry Association agreed.

-“Outdoor has essentially always been known as human powered,” says Samantha Searles, the director of research for the Outdoor Industry Association, but she and Hugelmeyer agree that the human-powered versus motorized distinction doesn’t matter to actual outdoor enthusiasts.
-“Consumers see recreational vehicles as a mode for getting further outdoors,” she says.
+“Outdoor has essentially always been known as human powered,” said Samantha Searles, the director of research for the Outdoor Industry Association, but she and Hugelmeyer agreed that the human-powered versus motorized distinction doesn’t matter to actual outdoor enthusiasts.
+“Consumers see recreational vehicles as a mode for getting further outdoors,” she said.
 “It’s just another product.”

 One brand that Hugelmeyer says is doing a good job of enmeshing the categories is Camping World.
 Since last fall, the publicly-traded RV-specific chain has purchased east-of-the-Mississippi independent outdoor retailers including including Erehwon Mountain Outfitter, Rock/Creek, Uncle Dan’s, and Gander Mountain, a move that Hugelmeyer hopes will bring outdoor and RV products under one roof in some locations, in an effort to better serve the originally separate shops overlapping customer demographics.
 (We reached out repeatedly via phone and email to Marcus Lemonis and several other executives at Camping World for an interview but they never got back to us.)